Sobeston/zig.guide/chapter-3.md

 # End of Chapter 3

 This chapter is incomplete.
-In the future it will contain information on how to make use of `zig build`.
+In the future it will contain advanced usage of `zig build`.

-The next chapter is planned to cover usage with C. Feedback and PRs are welcome.
+Feedback and PRs are welcome.